-4.4 Parents
+4.5 Parents

-Wyvern Academy working in collaboration with the Trust hopes to build a positive and supporting relationship with parents through mutual understanding, cooperation and trust.
+Wyvern Academy hopes to build a positive and supporting relationship with parents through mutual understanding, cooperation and trust.
 Parents are expected to share the responsibility of sex education and support their children's personal, social and emotional development.
-Wyvern Academy working in collaboration with the Trust hopes parents will create an open home environment where students can engage, discuss and continue to learn about matters that have been raised through school.
+Wyvern Academy hopes parents will create an open home environment where students can engage, discuss and continue to learn about matters that have been raised through school.
 Parents are also encouraged to seek additional support from the school where they feel it is needed.

-4.5 Students
+4.6 Students